DhafinFawwaz/kaggle-competition-tubes-2-if-3170/README.md

 <h1 align="center" style="color: #FFFFFF"><em>Tugas Besar 2 IF3170 Inteligensi Artifisial 2024/2025 </em></h1>

 ## 📄 Description
 This repository contains implementation of KNNN, Gaussian Naive-Bayes, dan ID3 algorithm on dataset from UNSW-NB15.
 Dataset from UNSW-NB15 is a network traffic dataset that contains various types of cyber attacks and normal activities.
+Note that the used ipynb file is the `IF3170_Artificial_Intelligence___Tugas_Besar_2_Notebook_Template.ipynb`.
+The others are used as helpers while in developement as a source code.

 ## ❓ How to Run
 - Make sure python is installed on your computer.
 You can download python [here](https://www.python.org/downloads/).